-- ORAU top management is responsible for effective enforcement of the ORAU-Code of Business Ethics or the company-specific Code of Business Ethics created within this context, and a culture to promote these codes. - The Ethics Codes and all policies concerning the Code of Business Ethics are reviewed, revised and documented by the ORAU Human Resources upon the recommendations of the Ethics Board, and the revisions are announced to ORAU upon the approval of the Principle of ORAU. - ORAU Human Resources has the responsibility to;
+- ORAU top management is responsible for effective enforcement of the ORAU-Code of Business Ethics or the company-specific Code of Business Ethics created within this context, and a culture to promote these codes. - The Ethics Codes and all policies concerning the Code of Business Ethics are reviewed, revised and documented by the ORAU Human Resources Director upon the recommendations of the Ethics Board, and the revisions are announced to ORAU upon the approval of the Chairman of the Board of Directors. - Human Resources Directorate has the responsibility to;